 You own investments with unrealized gains (meaning they’re currently worth more than you paid for them) that you’ve been thinking about selling or shifting to other assets anyway …

-OR you have realized gains (aka capital gains, money you made from selling investments for more than you paid) from a taxable account this year
+OR you have realized gains (aka capital gains, money you made from selling investments for more than you paid) from a taxable account

 If you have capital gains and losses in the same year, you can offset some or all of the gains with the losses, with a goal of reducing the amount you’ll owe in taxes that year.
 If you have more capital losses than capital gains, you can also use up to $3,000 in losses to offset your ordinary taxable income, and you can carry unused losses forward to future tax years, too.

 A few things to be aware of: First, you only incur “capital losses” when you sell an investment for less than the price you originally paid.
 Tax loss harvesting doesn’t work if you’re selling investments that are down from their peak, but still worth more than you paid for them … as much as those might feel like a loss, too.

 And second, it only works for the investments in taxable accounts, not retirement accounts like IRAs.
 You don’t pay taxes on those until you start withdrawing.

 Whether tax loss harvesting is right for you depends on your specific tax situation, the investments you own, and your tax rate — the benefit is generally highest if you’re currently in high federal and state tax brackets, and / or you think you’ll be in a lower tax bracket in the future (or that taxes will be lower in the future).

 That complexity is the reason we don’t believe in automated tax loss harvesting for everyone, and our online investing service doesn’t use it.
 (You can read more about that here.)
 But for our private wealth clients, we recommend talking to a financial advisor and an accountant for advice on whether this kind of plan is right for you.